stivale/stivale/STIVALE2.md

 `esp` is set to the requested stack as per stivale2 header.
 An invalid return address of 0 is pushed to the stack before jumping to the kernel.

-The physical address of the stivale2 structure (described below) is pushed onto this stack before the entry point is called.
+The address of the stivale2 structure (described below) is pushed onto this stack before the entry point is called.

 All other general purpose registers are set to 0.